day8/re-frame/docs/WIP/MentalModelOmnibus.md

 left standing, then that rationality will simply produce another factory.
-If a revolution destroys a government, but the systematic patterns of thought that produced that government are left intact, then those patterns will repeat themselves. . . .
-There’s so much talk about the system.
-And so little understanding. <br>
+If a revolution destroys a government, but the systematic patterns of thought that produced that government are left intact, then those patterns will repeat themselves. <br>
 > -- Robert Pirsig, Zen and the Art of Motorcycle Maintenance

 The re-frame docs initially focus on the **domino cascade narrative**.
-The goal was to efficiently explain the mechanics, and get you writing your first app ASAP.
+The goal was to efficiently explain the mechanics, and get you reading and writing code ASAP.

 **But** there's other interesting perspectives on re-frame which will considerably deepen your understanding of its design,